MainahFolkers/KeesdeWit/README.md

 * Bart for feedback on our practice presentations
 * Zhang, J., Kou, S. C., & Liu, J. S. (2007).
 Biopolymer structure simulation and optimization via fragment regrowth Monte Carlo.
 The Journal of chemical physics, 126(22), 06B605.
 * Custódio, F. L., Barbosa, H. J., & Dardenne, L. E. (2004).
 Investigation of the three-dimensional lattice HP protein folding model using a genetic algorithm.
 Genetics and Molecular Biology, 27(4), 611-615.
+* Dill, K. A. et al. (1995).
+Principles of protein folding - A perspective from simple exact models.
+Protein Science, 4, 561-602.